 RX-85: THE FAMILIA ROTARY AND MAZDA R100

-The production RX-85, now dubbed Familia Rotary Coupe, arrived in July 1968.
+The production RX-85, now dubbed Mazda Familia Rotary Coupe, arrived in July 1968.
 To reduce production costs, its 10A engine used cast iron side housings and traded the Cosmo Sport’s chrome-molybdenum eccentric shaft for a cheaper chrome steel unit.
 With revised porting and carburetor settings, output dropped to 100 PS (99 hp, 75 kW) and 98 lb-ft (132 N-m) of torque, still a healthy improvement on the 59 PS (58 hp, 43 kW) of the Familia 1200’s 1,169 cc (71 cu. in.)
 SOHC four.
 In other respects, the rotary car was very much like the Familia 1200, with a four-speed gearbox, MacPherson struts, and a live axle on semi-elliptical springs.
-Early production models even had the same 10.6 U.S. gallon (40 liter) capacity as the 1200, although on later rotary Familias the fuel tank was enlarged to 13.2 gallons (50 liters) to compensate for the rotary’s greater thirst.
+Early production models even retained the same 10.6 U.S. gallon (40 liter) capacity as the 1200, although on later rotary Familia models, the fuel tank was enlarged to 13.2 gallons (50 liters) to compensate for the rotary engine’s greater thirst.